EAlbiero/keybindings-config/README.md

 This repo keeps track of the config files I use in VS Code.
-Includes VSCodeVim configuration
+Includes VSCodeVim configuration.
+Many of the settings are inspired by [Melkeydev](https://github.com/Melkeydev/vscode_bindings) and [Jaime González García](https://www.barbarianmeetscoding.com/).